deepaligarg/deepali-garg.github.io/_pages/about.md

 I am fascinated about the data and has an interest in solving mysteries behind it.
 Also, being a passionate learner, I tend to eplore opportunites to widen my horizon and vision of the data and it's capibilities.
 I love to read AI blogs, watch YouTube tutorials and listen to AI podcasts.
 I am learning so much from the AI community, where knowledge is shared to challenge the boundary of computer intelligence.

-I have completed my graduation with B.Tech(Hons) in Computer Science from Jaypee Institute of Information Technology, Noida, India.
+I have completed my B.Tech(Hons) in Computer Science from Jaypee Institute of Information Technology, Noida, India.
 I secured a CGPA of 8.4.

 ## Hobbies